A hand crafted letter outlining why nature is important to you and what you want your MP to campaign for on your behalf has a huge impact.

 - Use the EPIC format.
 The acronym ‘EPIC’ is a useful way to remember how to structure the main part of your letter.
 After the introductory paragraph, your letter should follow this structure:

 E = Engage your MP with a short summary.
 Get your MP’s attention with a dramatic fact or short statement.
-There are lots of hard-hitting facts about the decline of nature in our country:
+There are lots of hard-hitting facts about the decline of nature in our country, or about other causes you might be writing about:

 • More than half of the UK's species are in decline;